ibm-cloud-docs/bare-metal/troubleshooting-bare-metal.md

 ### RDP traffic is blocked
 {: #bm-blocked-RDP-traffic}

-RDP traffic (port 3389) might be blocked by the Windows firewall, firewall, or gateway (Vyatta, AT&T, Juniper, FortiGate).
-Check that your firewall allows RDP port 3389.
+RDP traffic (port 3389) might be blocked by the Windows firewall, hardware firewall, or gateway (Vyatta, AT&T, Juniper, FortiGate).
+Check that your firewall allows RDP traffic.

 ### The server has inadequate client access licenses
 {: #bm-inadequate-client-access-licenses}